Beam Imaging and Luminosity Calibration: Two-dimensional Beam Imaging

 \section{Two-dimensional Beam Imaging}

-As was shown in the last section, the VdM Scan method results in significantly different estimates for the beam-beam overlap integral compared to the true one, if the bunch proton densities exhibit $x$-$y$ dependencies.
-Therefore, sizeable systematic uncertainties were assigned by the CMS and ALICE Collaborations~\cite{CMS:2013gfa,Abelev:2014epa} and a bias of up to 3\% was found by the LHCb Collaboration~\cite{Aaij:2014ida}.
+As was shown in the previous section, the vdM-scan method may result in a significant bias, if the bunch proton densities exhibit $x$-$y$ correlations.
+Therefore, sizeable systematic uncertainties were estimated and assigned by the CMS and ALICE Collaborations~\cite{CMS:2013gfa,Abelev:2014epa} and non-factorization effects of up to 4\% were found by the LHCb~\cite{Aaij:2014ida} and~\cite{Aaboud:2016hhf} ATLAS Collaborations.

 A higher precision may be achieved by fully reconstructing both two-dimensional proton density distributions of the colliding bunches.
-A natural choice is to measure the vertex distributions in the transverse plane, which is proportional to the proton densities of the two colliding bunches.
-The density of the number of vertices at a given point $(x,y)$ accumulated during a time interval $\Delta T$ and convolved with the vertex reconstruction resolution $V$ is given by
+A natural choice is to measure the vertex distributions in the transverse plane, the density of which is proportional to the product of the proton densities in the two colliding bunches.
+The density of the number of vertices at a given point $(x,y)$ accumulated during a time interval $\Delta T$ and convolved with the vertex-position resolution $V$ is given by

-where $N_i$ ($\approx 10^{11}$) is the number of protons in the corresponding bunch, $\nu_{rev}$ is the revolution frequency, typically 11245 Hz, for a bunch in the LHC ring and $\epsilon^{vtx}$ is the vertex reconstruction efficiency.
-For typical VdM scan LHC run conditions, an inelastic proton-proton collision rate of 50 kHz can be assumed.
-With a special (zero-bias) trigger set-up, detectors at colliders experiments are able to record data per bunch crossing.
-For each scan point, data is typically collected within a time window of $25s$.
-For the study in this paper, we therefore assume about $10^6$ reconstructed vertices per scan.
+where $N_i$ ($\approx 10^{11}$) is the number of protons in the bunch considered, $\nu_{rev}$ is the revolution frequency, 11245 Hz, for a bunch in the LHC ring, $\epsilon^{vtx}$ is the vertex reconstruction efficiency and $\sigma_p$ is the proton-proton cross section.
+During vdM scans, the experiments record collision data at very high rate, using an unbiased trigger on selected colliding bunches.
+For the study in this paper, we assume about $10^6$ reconstructed vertices per scan point.
+During the Run-1 vdM scan campaigns~\cite{Aaij:2014ida}, beam optics were chosen such that the transverse luminous size yields $\sigma_\mathcal{L}\approx 60$ $\mu m$, corresponding to normalized transverse emittance $\epsilon_N\approx 3 \cdot 10^{-6} m$ and $\beta^*\approx 11m$ and a single beam width of